 - Carrots: Julienned.

-- Broccoli spears: About 1 cup.
+- Broccoli (spears and stalk): About 1 cup.

 - Petite green beans: Cut them into 2 Inch pieces.
 This is a substitute for Chinese long beans (bora beans).
 If you have access to bora beans, use those instead.